Michele-Alberti/data-lunch/README.md

 Call the following `make` command to start the build process.

 ```
-make up-build
+make up-init up-build
 ```

+`up-init` initialize the _ssl certificate_ based on the selected environment (as set in the environment variable `PANEL_ENV`, i.e. _development_ or _production_).
+Call only `make` (without arguments) to trigger the same command.
+Not initializing _ssl certificate folders_ will result in an `nginx` container failure on start-up.

 The two images are built and the two containers are started.

 You can then access your web app at `http://localhost:4000`.

 > **Note:**
-> You can also use `make up` to spin up the containers if you do not need to re-build any image.
+> You can also use `make up` to spin up the containers if you do not need to re-build any image or initialize ssl certificate folders.

 ### 2.5.
 Running a single container